ecologic/tariffs/README.md

 etc
 ```

-Next import the CSV using as a pandas DataFrame, making sure to include a parser to parse the datetimes appropriately:
+Next import the CSV using as a [Pandas DataFrame](http://pandas.pydata.org/), making sure to include a parser to parse the datetimes appropriately:

 ```python
 parser = lambda t: datetime.datetime.strptime(t, '%d/%m/%Y %H:%M')